OxalisCommunity/oxalis/doc/install/install-v2.md

 1. Create a OXALIS_HOME diretory in which you place files that do not change between new releases of Oxalis.

-1. Copy your Oxalis keystore into `OXALIS_HOME`.
+1. Copy your Oxalis keystore holding your private key together with your PEPPOL certificate into `OXALIS_HOME`.
 I personally name this file `oxalis-keystore.jks`.
 See the [Oxalis keystore guide](/doc/keystore.md) for further details.

 1. Copy and edit the file `oxalis-global.properties` from `oxalis-distribution/target/oxalis-distribution-<your_version>-distro/etc` to you `OXALIS_HOME` directory.

-1. Copy your keystore holding your private key together with your PEPPOL certificate into `OXALIS_HOME` directory.

 1. Copy and edit the sample logback configuration files, just like you did with `oxalis-global.properties`.

-1. The value of the property `oxalis.ap.identifier` can be found in the file `access-points.csv`
+1. The value of the property `oxalis.ap.identifier` can be found in the file `access-points.csv`.
+It is currently not being officially used.
+If you can not find your access point identifier, create it by adding your national ISO code as a prefix in front of your company name acronym.
+See the .csv file for examples.

 1. Copy the file `oxalis.war` into your Tomcat deployment directory: